rockettheme/docs/Docs/joomla/extensions/rokbooster/rokbooster_use.md

 1. **Debug Log Location** displays the link to the debug log.
 May appear as **Unavailable** if no log has yet been generated.

-2. **Debut Log Level** sets the level of information in the debug logs.
+2. **Debug Log Level** sets the level of information in the debug logs.

 [rokbooster_setup_1]: assets/rokbooster_setup_1.jpeg
 [rokbooster_setup_2]: assets/rokbooster_setup_2.jpeg